kide-vm/kide/README.md

 Processing goes through layers: Ruby --> Sol --> SlotMachine --> Risc --> Arm --> binary .

-Currently most basic constructs work to some (usable) degree, ie if, while, assignment, ivars, calling and dynamic dispatch all work.
+Currently most basic constructs work to some usable degree, ie if, while, assignment, ivars, calling and dynamic dispatch all work.
 Simple blocks, those that ruby passes implicitly also work (lambdas not).

-Work continues on memory management, which turns out to be pretty basic to do just about anything, even counting to a million.
+Work continues on memory management, which turns out to be pretty basic to do just about anything, even counting.

 ## Layers